avishayt/flightctl-chat/README.md

-# Assisted Chat
+# Flight Control Chat

 This repo builds the images for and runs in a podman pod the following services:
-- [x] assisted-service-mcp
+- [x] flightctl-mcp
 - [x] lightspeed-core + llama-stack (Same container, built separately)
-- [x] assisted UI
+- [x] [Flight Control UI](https://github.com/flightctl/flightctl-ui) - Official Flight Control web interface
 - [x] inspector

 # Pre-requisites

-- OCM offline token (you will be prompted with instructions)
+- Flight Control credentials (you will be prompted with instructions)
 - Gemini API key (you will be prompted with instructions)

 ## Dependencies